-When we last wrote about BuzzSumo, it was a useful content measurement tool with a ton of potential.
-A little over a year later, BuzzSumo is so powerful and robust it's a must-have for every content marketer in the business.
+When we last wrote about BuzzSumo, it was a helpful content measurement tool with a ton of potential.
+A little over a year later, BuzzSumo is so powerful and robust that it's a must-have for every content marketer in the business.
 Here's how BuzzSumo can help you easily measure and analyze your content:

-Listen To The Numbers
+Analyzing Your Content Marketing: Listen To The Numbers

 Ever wonder how many shares your content gets?
 What about links?
 Or which social networks are best at driving visitors to your posts?
 You can see data like this, as far back as a year, by running a Content Analysis Report on your URL:

-So, you want to know how many shares your posts usually generate, and on which platforms?
+So, you want to know how many shares your posts usually generate and on which platforms?
 No problem:

 This is a fantastic chart, especially if you're an advocate of content marketing.
 WSI's posts that exceed 1000 words get shared almost twice as often as posts under 1000 words (which are shared fewer times than our average number of shares per post over the last year).
-Basically, our audience finds longer posts more shareable, presumably because the longer form allows them to include more information presented in an interesting and entertaining manner.
+Basically, our audience finds longer posts more shareable, presumably because the longer form allows them to include more information presented in an exciting and entertaining manner.

 HubSpot's data shows a direct correlation between a post's length and the number of times it gets shared.
 As the number of words in a post increases, so do shares.